melisadeniz/lastfm-react-app/README.md

 # Last.fm Case Study

-#### An application that you can access the top artists and their top tracks and albums with the detail.
-All the information is taken from the Last.fm API.
+#### It is an application that you can access the top artists and their top tracks and albums with the detail.
+The information is taken from the Last.fm API.

 ✔️ You can see the list of top artists list at the main page.
 ✔️ You can see the detail of a specific artist.